implydata/plywood/README.md

 Plywood is a JavaScript library that tries to simplify the task of building powerful, data-driven interfaces and visualizations around OLAP databases.

-Plywood comes with it's own [expression language]() that is architected around the principles of nested Split-Apply-Combine.
+Plywood comes with it's own [expression language](docs/expressions.md) that is architected around the principles of nested Split-Apply-Combine.
-A single Plywood expression can translate to multiple queries to the underlying database and the resulting output is a nested data structure similar to the output of [`d3.nest`](http://bl.ocks.org/hubgit/raw/9133448/) that is meant to be consumed by tools like [D3.js](http://d3js.org/).
+A single Plywood expression can translate to multiple queries to the underlying database and the resulting output is a nested data structure that is meant to be consumed by tools like [D3.js](http://d3js.org/).

 You can Plywood in the browser and/or in node.js.

 ## Should you use Plywood?